Yoshitsugi/deutsch_jozsa_grover_animation_final_working.py/README.md

 📄 **"Simulation of the Deutsch-Jozsa and Grover Algorithms using Python and QuTiP"**

 The paper is available in the `docs/` folder as a `.docx` file:
+## 📄 License

+This project is licensed under the **MIT License** – see the [LICENSE](https://github.com/YourUsername/QuantumAlgorithmSimulations/blob/main/LICENSE)  file for details.

+### What the MIT License Allows:
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use

+The license requires that:
+> The original copyright notice and permission notice shall be included in all copies or substantial portions of the software.